isl/Apollonis/README.md

 For successful querying, the web service returns the data from the triplestore in the desired format or an error message is returned.

+3) Update the existing content in triplestore (update): The parameters for this web service are a SPARQL query for update and the namespace we want to update the content.

+If the content is successfully updated in the triplestore, the web service returns a success message or an error message is returned.